zhuojuelee/PFC710-Scraper-Project/README.md

 If you are at repo root, run `yarn scrape`

-## Packaging the Lambda function
+## Packaging the Lambda functions

 1. Ensure you have `yarn` installed (refer to dashboard section)
-2. Run `yarn zip:lambda` from repo root
+2. Run `yarn zip:lambda:scraper` to build the Shoes Lambda
+3. Run `yarn zip:lambda:sns` to build the SNS Lambda
-3. Upload `lambda-deployment.zip` to the lambda function on AWS console
+4. Upload `lambda-deployment.zip` to the Shoes Lambda function through the AWS console
+5. Upload `sns-lambda-deployment.zip` to the SNS Lamda function through the AWS console

 ## Dashboard UI Setup